-Wento — an Equinor subsidiary — has started testing production at Lipno, a 53 MW solar project located in the Wielkopolskie province of Poland.
-With the addition of this third solar facility, Equinor's onshore renewables capacity in Poland now stands at almost 200 MW.
+Wento—an Equinor subsidiary—has begun test production at Lipno, a 53 MW solar project in Poland’s Wielkopolskie province.
+This third solar facility brings Equinor’s onshore renewables capacity in the country to nearly 200 MW.

 Europe’s Fastest-growing Renewable Energy Market